nickjj/orats/README.md

 ### API

-Type `thor orats:rails help` in a terminal to get a list of available rails commands or check out the `orats.thor` file in this repo.
+Run `thor orats:rails help` in a terminal to get a list of available rails commands or check out the `orats.thor` file in this repo.
 Don't worry, it won't bite you.

 Additional namespaces will appear in the future when the templates become available and they will be listed here.